 Carotid Artery vs. Vertebral Artery

-What is a Vertebral Artery Dissection?
+What is Vertebral Artery Dissection?

 A vertebral artery dissection (VAD) occurs when one or more layers of the artery tear.
 Meanwhile, a bilateral vertebral artery dissection occurs when one or more layers of both arteries tear.
 There are three layers of the cervical vertebral artery: